Fusl/intrace/README.md

 # intrace
-Multi-probe looking glass with simple but powerful configuration for probes and lookup types (BIRD, MTR, Ping &amp; Traceroute built-in)
+Multi-probe looking glass with simple but powerful configuration for probes and lookup types (BIRD, MTR, Ping &amp; Traceroute pre-configured)